anthonycyt/SC1006-Team-49/README.md

 ## About

-NTUFoodie is a student focused initiative, especially towards university students, that helps student find the most cost-efficient meals through reviews made by others as a guide.
-It not only reduces food waste but also ensures that nutritious meals are made available to every university student without br.
+NTUFoodie is a student-centered initiative aimed at helping university students to discover cost-efficient meals through reviews made by others as a guide.
+This web based application not only minimizes food waste but also ensures that nutritious meals are made available to every university student without breaking the bank!
+As we ourselves are students we understand deeply how hard it is to be able to find budget meals in order to save money, hence NTUFoodie was built from a genuine desire to support our fellow students in saving money!

-This project applied software engineering best practices and design patterns to ensure high reliability, performance, and extensibility for future enhancements.
+This project applied software engineering best practices and design patterns in order to ensure high reliability, performance, and extensibility for future enhancements.

 ## Contributors